 It is easy when you look around to just assume that elegance no longer exists.

 It is not an attribute that we deem worthy anymore.
-Or do we and just kind of forgot how to be elegant?
+Or do we forget how to be elegant?

 There are women who are supposed to be role models that don’t understand or respect the idea of boundaries.
 We consider the social merit with how much alcohol you can hold down.
 And brag about the adventures of the bedroom that once were kept between the two involved.

 Even our modern idea of beauty is not from within, but how much you can reveal.
 The question is not whether or not you need a breast augmentation, but it’s how big would you like?
 It seems no one is happy with what they have so they need to always be “improving”.
 Unfortunately, they are almost always focusing on improving their physical body than their minds.

 So is it fair to assume that just as the way chivalry went, elegance is quickly following behind?

 Is there no room for grace and poise in a world full of violence, anger and hatred?

 I am willing to put myself on the line and say YES!
 I am refusing to admit that elegance is no longer relevant, but rather just clinging onto life, desperate to be brought back.

 I know that many women feel the same way as I do.
 We want to see more of the classic beauty, poise and deportment.
 I know there is a group of us and if there is anything we can do to help it, (to loosely quote Justin Timberlake)… we are bringing elegance back!

 How are we going to do that?